microsoft/BotFramework-WebChat/AdaptiveCards.md

 ## Style customization

 ### Overview
 It is important to first understand how [Adaptive Cards separates the concerns of card content vs presentation style](http://adaptivecards.io/documentation/#about-overview).
 The cards produced by your bot are pure semantic content, and the presentation style is driven by a [Host Configuration](http://adaptivecards.io/documentation/#display-hostconfigschema) JSON structure.
 Style aspects such as font, color and margin sizes are specified in the Host Configuration.
-WebChat is unique in that is the only Bot Framework channel where the bot developer can customize the look and feel of the channel.
+WebChat is unique in that it is the only Bot Framework channel where the bot developer can customize the look and feel of the channel.
 So, in other channels, the Adaptive Cards Host Configuration is not under the bot developer's control.

 ### Embedding